 The edge of the 10 and 5 Peso Hidalgo gold coins is lettered with the words INDEPENDENCIA Y LIBERTAD (Independence and Freedom).

-Mexico carried out a monetary reform in 1905 that resulted in the introduction of many new coins in the years that followed.
+Mexico carried out a monetary reform in 1905 that resulted in the introduction of many new coins by the Mexican Mint in the years that followed.
 The 10 and 5 Peso Gold Hidalgo coins were already introduced in 1905.
 The 2.5 and 2 Peso Gold Hidalgo coins followed much later in 1918 and 1919.

 More than 8,2 million 10 Peso Gold Hidalgo coins were minted between 1905 and 1959.
 Annual mintage numbers varied from only 12,000 coins in 1920 to almost 3 million pieces in 1906.